Skip to content

 This programme diagnoses and briefs.
 It doesn't rewrite your content for you.

 The Content Refresh Programme classifies every page, produces detailed update briefs, and delivers a phased implementation roadmap.
 Executing the rewrites requires either your in-house writers or an ongoing content production engagement.
-Most clients find the briefs are specific enough to hand to a writer without additional briefing calls.
-If you want both the audit and the content executed, the Full-Stack SEO and AI Visibility Retainer covers both as a managed monthly workstream.
-The Retainer typically starts from £1,200/month.
+If you want both the audit and the content executed, the Full-Stack SEO & AI Visibility Retainer covers both as a managed monthly workstream.

 Common questions about the programme.

 Content decay is the gradual decline in organic traffic and rankings that affects pages as they become outdated, as competitors publish stronger content, or as search intent shifts.
-Low-quality and decaying pages dilute a site's authority — they signal to search engines that the site contains stale or low-value content.
-Identifying and addressing decaying content is one of the highest-ROI activities in SEO because you are recovering existing investment rather than starting from scratch with net new pages.
+Low-quality and decaying pages dilute a site's authority.
+Identifying and addressing decaying content is one of the highest-ROI activities in SEO because you are recovering existing investment rather than starting from scratch.

 KUMR is a four-action classification used in SEO content audits.
 Keep: high-performing pages that require no changes.
-Update: pages with good fundamentals but declining performance that need refreshed content, improved keywords, or structural changes.
-Merge: similar or cannibalising pages that should be consolidated into one authoritative piece.
+Update: pages with good fundamentals but declining performance.
+Merge: similar or cannibalising pages that should be consolidated.
 Remove and Redirect: outdated, irrelevant, or thin pages that should be deleted with a redirect to the most relevant remaining URL.
-Every URL in the audit receives one of these four verdicts — no page is left without a defined next step.

-The Content Refresh Programme is priced by site size: Starter (up to 150 URLs) £497, Standard (150–300 URLs) £697, Growth (300–500 URLs) £897, and Enterprise (500+ URLs) quoted individually.
-All tiers include the full site crawl, GA4 and Search Console data analysis, qualitative evaluation, KUMR classification, keyword cannibalization identification, update briefs, merge plans, and a complete implementation roadmap as a Google Sheets workbook and Google Docs action plan, plus a 60-minute walkthrough call.
-Split payment available for all tiers.
+The Content Refresh Programme is priced by site size: Starter (up to 150 URLs) Β£497, Standard (150–300 URLs) Β£697, Growth (300–500 URLs) Β£897, and Enterprise (500+ URLs) quoted individually.
+All tiers include the full site crawl, GA4 and Search Console data analysis, KUMR classification, keyword cannibalization identification, update briefs, merge plans, and a complete implementation roadmap plus a 60-minute walkthrough call.

-An SEO content audit should be conducted every 6 to 12 months for most sites, or quarterly for sites in fast-moving industries where search intent and competitor content evolve rapidly.
+An SEO content audit should be conducted every 6 to 12 months for most sites, or quarterly for sites in fast-moving industries.
 Sites with large content archives that have never been audited often see the largest recovery from a first audit, as decay accumulates silently over time.
-An effective SEO content audit is also recommended after any significant Google algorithm update.

 Stop publishing on top of a problem.
 Fix what's already there.